 The need for data scientists is exploding as private companies in a number of industries rely more heavily on the compilation and analysis of large datasets to help them conduct business.
 Public agencies also increasingly rely on compiling and analyzing data to help them formulate public policy.
-In fact, the McKinsey Global Institute predicts “exponential growth in data for the foreseeable future” in a 2011 report.
+With everyone finding new needs and applications all the time, jobs in the industry are exploding.
+Job search engine DICE found that two out of the top three fastest expanding job categories in tech for 2020 were data science and engineering, and the Bureau of Labor Statistics forecasts that 11.5 million new jobs will be created in the field by 2026.

-Both private companies and public agencies in Rhode Island have high-powered data analysis centers in the state.
+Both private companies and public agencies in Rhode Island have high-powered data analysis centers located here.
 For instance, Anchorage-based Axiom Data Science has one of its two satellite offices in Providence.
 The company provides data management services to large-scale research projects and specializes in physical/ecological data and climate modeling.
 Its clients have ranged from Shell to the USGS and NASA.

 The state of Rhode Island invests heavily in data mining so less sophisticated users can access its data to formulate public policy.
 The Rhode Island Data Sharing Project provides the Rhode Island Data Hub with datasets from multiple state, federal, and local sources.
 Uses for the data range from health and education to economics and justice.

-With numerous opportunities for employment as a data scientist in Rhode Island, earning a master’s degree is a smart step to take to excel in this lucrative field.
+With all kinds of new opportunities coming online in Rhode Island, earning a master’s degree is a smart step to take to excel in this lucrative field.

 Preparing for a Master’s Degree in Data Science in Rhode Island

-The competitive nature of data science graduate programs typically requires applicants to meet high standards that include a relevant undergraduate education, high scores on entrance exams and relevant work experience.
+The competitive nature of data science graduate programs typically requires applicants to meet high standards that include a relevant undergraduate education, high scores on entrance exams, and relevant work experience.
+It’s not easy to get into these programs, and you need to begin preparations early to boost your chances.

 Undergraduate Degree and Master’s Prerequisite Courses

-Graduate schools that offer data science programs look for students who have the appropriate background for this field.
-Such preparation entails:
+Graduate schools that offer data science programs start off by looking for students who have the appropriate educational background for this field.
+This kind of foundational preparation typically involves:

 - Bachelor’s degree in a quantitative field such as computer science, statistics, applied math, or engineering